-Argentina abortion bill rejected by senate as bid to legalise it at up to 14 weeks fails
+Faces of joy and despair as landmark Argentina abortion bill rejected

 Argentina’s Senate has rejected a bill to legalise abortion in the first 14 weeks of pregnancy.

-The issue has divided the homeland of Pope Francis.
+The issue has divided the homeland of Pope Francis and scores of supporters and protesters of the new bill gathered in the street to await the result.

 Politicians debated for more than 15 hours and voted on Thursday 31 in favour to 38 against.

-Crowds of supporters and opponents of the measure braved the heavy rain to watch the debate on large screens set up outside Congress.
+Thousands of supporters wearing green handkerchiefs that represent the effort to legalise abortion and opponents of the measure wearing light blue, braved the heavy rain and cold temperatures in Argentina’s winter to watch the debate on large screens set up outside Congress.

+There was an emotional reaction on both sides of the debate and those on the losing side protested into the night.

+The demonstrations were largely peaceful, but small groups of protesters clashed with police, throwing firebombs and setting up flaming barricades.

 The lower house of Congress had already passed the measure and President Mauricio Macri had said that he would sign it.